 Group “E” Questions

 Read through each of the questions in the five groups A to E. Give yourself 0 points for every time you answer “Never”, 1 point for every time you answer “Sometimes” and 2 points for every time you answer “Always”.
-Then add your score up.
-Your answer are important for the next step as I will be showing you , as an individual, how to become enlightened.
+Add up your score.

 The total score is out of 100.
 What did you score?
 How enlightened are you?